bodywork-ml/bodywork-scikit-fastapi-project/README.md

 If a web service isn’t a suitable ‘Hello, production’ release for your project, then check out the [Deployment Templates](https://bodywork.readthedocs.io/en/latest/template_projects/) for other project types that may be a better fit - e.g. batch jobs or Jupyter notebook pipelines.

 When your ‘Hello, production’ release is operational and available within your organisation, it’s then time to start thinking about monitoring your service and collecting data to enable the training of the next iteration.
 Godspeed!

+## Getting Help

+If you run into any trouble, then don't hesitate to ask a question on our [discussion board](https://github.com/bodywork-ml/bodywork-core/discussions) and we'll step-in to help you out.